seinecle/blog/_posts/2023-05-25-optimizing-speed-of-pairwise-comparisons.md

 **This makes 2 billion pairs to evaluate**: 200,000 x 200,000 divided by 2 (because when we compared journal A to B, no need to compare journal B to A again).

-Pairwise comparisons go something like:

-for each journal in journals
-    visit all other journals
-      so that you examine each pair.
-      count how many authors have published in the 2 journals of each pair.

-This exceedinly simple.
-But if you don't find tricks to speed up things, even at 1,000 pairs examined per second, **it will take 23 days to examine all 2 billion pairs 🥲**.

 **The goal of this part of the project is to go down to hours, not days** to compute these 2B similarities.

 ➡ *Hardware and stack*